dcromer3/GoVolunteer/README.md

 Installation of actual application:
 -----------------------------------------------------------------------------------------------------------------------------
---After the software is downloaded from github, and the Amazon Web Services have been configured properly including the API, --the ajax requests must be changed in each of the javascript files to include the new AWS Links.
+--After the software is downloaded from github, and the Amazon Web Services have been configured properly including the API,

+--the ajax requests must be changed in each of the javascript files to include the new AWS Links.

 --Then the software must be transferred via ftp to the server.

 --The domain must be setup to point to the web hosting server.

 --It is recommended you speak with your support group for the hosting service you use, as the instructions can vary wildly depending on the hosting service.

 -----------------------------------------------------------------------------------------------------------------------------
 Run Instructions
 -----------------------------------------------------------------------------------------------------------------------------
-Customer
+Customer:

 You will not need to run the application once it is being hosted on the your server as described above.

-End User
+End User:

 Volunteer
 Navigate to the URL provided by the customer.
 From there, you may create a volunteer account to access the platform and begin to search and register for volunteer events.